Granger Causality in Extremes: Multivariate extension: estimating full causal graph

 Algorithm~\ref{Algorithm2} is highly efficient, with a time complexity of $O(m^2\, n\,\log(n))$.
 The term $n\log(n)$ accounts for the time complexity of Algorithm~\ref{Algorithm1}, as computing $\hat{\Gamma}_{\textbf{X}\to\textbf{Y}\mid\textbf{Z}}$ requires a sorting algorithm, while the $m^2$ term arises from iterating over each pair of $i$ and $j$.
-We are not aware of any other algorithm for causal inference on time series which is as computationally efficient.
+To our knowledge, our algorithm lies among the most efficient algorithms for causal discovery.